Does our research contribute to restoring biodiversity and climate?

 –> Feel free to share your thoughts, comments, support or contradiction below.

 *) If I may add a personal view here: I think a global goal of restoring ecosystems on 0.9 million ha with 1 trillion trees outside the current agricultural and urbanized areas is even too modest and underestimates the global potential.
 Cities, urban areas and settlements deserve a much higher tree density.
-Biofuel should not waste huge land areas, and be merely produced as a by-product of organic waste.
+Biofuel should not waste huge land areas – instead it should be produced as a by-product of organic waste only.
 Most importantly, however, we can easily restore nature from agricultural land without even compromising our nutrition: about one third of the Earth’s land area (i.e. an area of North and South America combined!) can be given back to nature, if we reduce our meat and dairy consumption per person and replace it by a more effective and land-saving plant-based diet.
 That’s the land area we currently use for raising livestock (UBA) – cows, pigs and chicken which already exceed the biomass of all wild mammals and birds together on our planet by a factor of >10 (Bar-On et al. 2018).
 And and we can still feed the same human population!
 This seems to be the simplest and most realistic way for our vision to allocate a third (www.cbd.int) or even half of the planet for nature (www.half-earthproject.org).
 The area gained increases proportionally with the shift in our diets, so we do not need to become 100% vegetarians or vegans.
 The newly gained green area for forest and other ecosystems has all environmental benefits: no carbon and methane emissions rather than long-term carbon fixation, no pesticides, antibiotics and fertilizer, but natural vegetation that can maintain a huge biodiversity.
 Of course, if we reduce meat in our diet by one-half or more, this would greatly increase our health, too – less fat, cholesterol, bacterial or viral risks and other by-products of mass farming.
 This is a clear win-win solution, very simple, very cheap, and has a huge impact on the environment.
 But we do have to overcome our personal resistance, convention and comfort and work towards a a more radical transformation of our society.